sam-val/Frogger_Game_JS/README.md

 ## FROGGER GAME
-Not exactly like frogger.
-By my own version.
+Not exactly like classic frogger.
+Kinda my own version.
 Enjoy.

 ## Gameplay:
 You try to go accoss to the yellow finish line.